Novacer/SubTite-add-subtitles-to-videos/README.md

 $ bazel test --config=vs2019 ... # used for running on windows
 $ bazel test --config=gcc ...    # used for running on linux
 ```

+## Deploying - Packaging Subtite with it's dependencies.
+Since Subtite uses Dynamic Linking with QT and FFMPEG (so it can remain LGPL compliant with those projects), there is a need to package the dependencies of Subtite when deploying.
+A deploy script can be run `./deploy/deploy.sh` (IMPORTANT: script has to be run from the project root) which will package the dependecies automatically.

+In addition to the dependencies required to build Subtite, deploying also requires [Resource Hacker](http://www.angusj.com/resourcehacker/) on Windows, and [linuxdeployqt](https://github.com/probonopd/linuxdeployqt) on Linux.

 ## Experimental
 Some experimental binaries are also placed in the `subtitler/experimental` folder.